International Symbol of Access: Accessible Icon

 In 2010, artists Sara Hendren, Brian Glenney, and Tim Ferguson Sauder co-founded the Accessible Icon project, an art project in order to design a new icon with focus on the person with disability, as they felt that the old icon felt "robotic" and "stiff".
-It underwent many versions until arriving at the current, dynamic design depicting a person leaning forward and arms raised to indicate movement.
+It underwent many versions until arriving at the current, dynamic design depicting a person leaning forward, with arms raised, to indicate movement.

 Some disability organizations such as Enabling Unit in India have promoted the icon.
 This version of the symbol is officially used in the U.S. states of New York and Connecticut.
 The Modified ISA is in the permanent collection of Museum of Modern Art in New York.
 In Canada, it is permitted as an alternative option in the British Columbia Building Codes 2024 edition, but not yet permitted in the national parent code or Alberta edition.

 The Accessible Icon has also had detractors within the disabled community.
 According to Emma Teitel of the Toronto Star, critics say that the modified image does not universally represent all disabled people, since it socially stigmatizes those who have a disability but do not use a wheelchair.
 Critics have defended the old International Symbol of Access for its more abstract design, which leaves more to the imagination and can represent any disability.

 In May 2015, the Federal Highway Administration rejected the new design for use on road signs in the United States, citing the fact that it has not been adopted or endorsed by the U.S. Access Board, the agency responsible for developing the federal criteria for accessible design.
 The International Organization for Standardization, which established the regular use of the original symbol under ISO 7001, has also rejected the design.

 In 2024, the new design has been integrated in the improved European Parking card for persons with disabilities.